RestartB/titanium/README.md

-# Titanium v1
+# Titanium v1 (Legacy)

+> [!WARNING]
+> Titanium v1 now discontinued and is no longer receiving updates.
+Please switch to the `v2` branch instead for the latest Titanium updates and features.

-Welcome to Titanium's main code repo!
+Welcome to Titanium's code repo!
 Titanium is your multipurpose, open source Discord bot.

 [Add Titanium Now!](https://titaniumbot.me/invite) (you will agree to the [Privacy Policy](https://titaniumbot.me/privacy/bot) and [Terms of Use policy](https://titaniumbot.me/terms))

-> [!IMPORTANT]
-> Titanium v1 is now in maintenance mode and will only receive security patches and urgent bug fixes.
-To see the latest features coming soon to Titanium, switch to the `v2` branch! v2 will become the only supported version of Titanium when the public instance changes from v1 to v2.

 ## Licence